ramansh007/Booth-Wallace/README.md

 ---

-### 🧠 Key Observations

-- **All VPWR and VGND shapes are fully connected**
-- Worst-case IR drop is **< 0.01% of supply voltage**
-- No localized power collapse or hot spots detected
-- PDN straps and rails are sufficient for the Wallace Tree datapath
-- Power integrity margins comfortably meet signoff requirements

-✅ **Power delivery network validated**

----

 ## 🔋 Power Analysis

 Post-layout power analysis was performed using **OpenROAD STA + RC extraction** across all signoff corners.